nats-io/jetstream-leaf-nodes-demo/README.md

 }
 ```

-Enabling multi tenancy, accounts are the secure nats isolation context.
+Enabling multi tenancy, accounts are the secure NATS isolation context.
 Unless explicitly defined, connections belonging to one account can not communicate with connections belonging to another.
 Because of this we generally recommend one account per application.
 However, their scope is up to you.

-In addition, this is an operator setup and uses the nats account resolver to retrieve accounts.
+In addition, this is an operator setup and uses the NATS account resolver to retrieve accounts.
 Instead of defining an account in every server we provide a way to obtain it.
 On connect, the client provides a web token carrying user permissions as well as proof of possession of a corresponding private key.
 After the account web token is downloaded, the chain of trust, operator signs account token, account signs user token is verified and all relevant limits and settings are applied.